ShamylZakariya/Platformer/NOTES.md

 BUGS:
     - I can wallhold on a vertical spike, lol.
+        - this happens when firebrand - invulnerable from a previous contact - alights on them.
     - white single-pixel lines between sprites at some offsets, likely do to pixel snapping
         - could outset sprites a half pixel (what's apixel at different scales?)
         - could make each "layer" an indexed mesh